Simin Daneshvar

 She was largely regarded as the first major Iranian woman novelist.
 Her books dealt with the lives of ordinary Iranians, especially those of women, and through the lens of recent political and social events in Iran at the time.
 Daneshvar had a number of firsts to her credit; in 1948, her collection of Persian short stories was the first by an Iranian woman to be published.
 The first novel by an Iranian woman was her Savushun ("Mourners of Siyâvash", also known as A Persian Requiem, 1966), which went on to become a bestseller.
 Daneshvar's Playhouse, a collection of five stories and two autobiographical pieces, is the first volume of translated stories by an Iranian woman author.
 Being the wife of the famous Iranian writer Jalal al-Ahmad, she had a profound influence on his writing, she wrote the book "the Dawn of Jalal" in memory of her husband.
 Daneshvar was also a renowned translator, a few of her translations were "The Cherry Orchard" by Anton Chekhov and "The Scarlet Letter" by Nathaniel Hawthorne.
 Her last book is currently lost and was supposed to be the last book of her trilogy which started with "the lost island".
 Al-Ahmad and Daneshvar never had a child.

 Early life

-Simin Daneshvar was born on 28 April 1921 in Shiraz, Iran.
-Her father, Mohammad Ali Danesvhar, was a physician.
+Simin Daneshvar was born on 28 April 1921 in Shiraz, Qajar Iran.
+Her father, Mohammad Ali Daneshvar, was a physician.
 Her mother was a painter.
-Daneshvar attended the English bilingual school, Mehr Ain.
+Daneshvar attended the English bilingual school, Mehr Ain and in eighth grade published her first article, "Winter Is Not Unlike Our Life," in a local newspaper.
 Daneshvar then entered the Persian literature department at the University of Tehran in the fall of 1938.
 In 1941, her third year of university, her father died, and to support herself she began writing pieces for Radio Tehran as the "Nameless Shirazi".
 She wrote about cooking and food as well as other things.
 She also began writing for the foreign affairs section of a newspaper in Tehran, since she could translate from English.